How to get a medical marijuana card in New Mexico

 The Federal Government instituted the Health Insurance Portability and Accountability Act in 1996 as a measurable standard for protecting confidential medical information.
 The Act mandates medical bodies to protect patient's medical files and ensure that nobody breaches them without the patient's consent.

-What information appears on a New Mexico Medical Marijuana Card?
+What Information Appears On A New Mexico Medical Marijuana Card?

 A New Mexico medical marijuana identification card typically displays the following details: